Embedding finitely generated free-by-cyclic groups in {finitely generated free}-by-cyclic groups: Preliminaries

 \subsection{Graphs, folds and subgroups of free groups}

 A \emph{graph} is a 1-dimensional CW-complex $\Gamma$.
 The 0-cells of $\Gamma$ are the \emph{vertices} and the 1-cells are the \emph{edges}.
+We shall use $I$ to denote any graph homeomorphic to the interval and $S^1$ to denote any graph homeomorphic to the circle.
 Maps $\Gamma\to\Lambda$ between graphs will always be assumed to be combinatorial ---that is, vertices map to vertices and edges map homeomorphically to edges.
+Maps from the (subdivided) interval $I\to \Gamma$ are called paths and maps from the (subdivided) circle $S^1\to \Gamma$ are cycles.
+A loop is simply a path with the same initial and terminal vertex.
 A map of graphs is an \emph{immersion} if it is locally injective.
 A pointed graph is a pair $(\Gamma, v)$ with $\Gamma$ a graph and $v\in \Gamma$ a vertex.
 A pointed map $(\Gamma, v)\to (\Lambda, u)$ is a map of graphs $\Gamma\to\Lambda$ sending the basepoint $v$ to the basepoint $u$.

 If $f\colon (\Gamma, v)\to(\Lambda, u)$ is a graph map, write $f_*\colon \pi_1(\Gamma, v)\to \pi_1(\Lambda, u)$ for the induced map on fundamental groups.
 When $f$ is understood, we use $\Gamma^{\#}$ to denote the image $f_*(\pi_1(\Gamma, v))$.